 Although the NRC established an effective agency-wide information security program and effective practices, we identified a few weaknesses that may have some impact on the agency's ability to adequately protect NRC systems and information.
 Some weaknesses we identified could negatively affect the confidentiality, integrity, and availability of the agency's systems and personally identifiable information.
-To optimize the NRC's information security program, the NRC should strengthen its information security risk management framework by implementing the recommended remedial actions noted above in this report.
+To be consistent with the FISMA, the NRC should strengthen its information security risk management framework by implementing the recommended remedial actions noted above in this report.